Lets Get To Know Coach Lee...

 If the score became 14-14, first team to reach 14 would get a choice to play until 15 or ‘set’.
 But this time when they reset the score to 0-0, it would be whoever could score 3 points first.

-What i mentioned above is really important because it just showed how badly i was losing to other players.
-During my 3rd year in middle school i went to compete in the junior national tournaments, my results were quite embarrassing..
+What I mentioned above is really important because it just showed how badly I was losing to other players.
+During my 3rd year in middle school I went to compete in the junior national tournaments, my results were an embarrassment.

-I was losing 15-1, 15-3 to my opponents, every match the result would be something like this.
-Now imagine if these games were using the modern rally system where the opponent would gain a point if i lost the rally.
-I would be losing 30-1 if that were the case, it was only 15-1 because the opponent wouldn’t gain a pain if i lost that rally using the old rules.
+I was losing 15-1, 15-3 to my opponents, the result of every match would be something like this.
+Now imagine if these games were using the modern rally system where the opponent would gain a point if I lost the rally.
+I would be losing 30-1 if that were the case, it was only 15-1 because the opponent wouldn’t gain a pain if I lost that rally using the old rules.